Best Water Shoes for Women of 2021

 You're likely to be slogging through water of varying temperatures on both sunny and frigid days.
 We looked for shoes with sound insulation and adjustability for layering.
 We either want to be insulated while barefoot or able to add thick wool socks, neoprene, or a drysuit without feeling pinched or struggling to get the shoe on and off.

-We liked the Ultra Flex Bootie for keeping our feet warm with bare feet.
-The neoprene utilizes your own body heat to warm the water and insulate your feet.
-That being said, it fits like a sock, so it was difficult to add anything more than a wool sock for those truly frigid mornings when you really need an extra layer.
-The Chaco Torrent Pro is the most adjustable, its mesh stretching well, and the quick, elastic laces staying secure throughout the day.
-It didn't pinch the toes or cramp the foot when our lead tester wore thick wool socks and a drysuit.
+For keeping our feet warm with bare feet, we liked the Ultra Flex Bootie.
+The neoprene utilizes your body heat to warm the water and insulate your feet.
+That said, it fits like a sock, so it was difficult to add anything more than a wool sock for those truly frigid mornings when you need an extra layer.
+The Chaco Torrent Pro is the most adjustable, with its stretchy mesh and quick, elastic laces that stay secure throughout the day.
+It didn't pinch the toes or cramp the foot of our lead tester when worn with thick wool socks and a drysuit.

 River shoes are subject to a lot of abuse, but you still don't want to have to buy a new shoe every year because of holes, broken laces, or separated outsoles.
 Walking along abrasive rocks, swimming rapids, and exploring canyons can wear shoes down quickly.
 Even if a shoe has an impressive warranty, it's a hassle to send them in and wait for a new pair, potentially missing out on an excursion.

-The Vibe won our Best Buy Award partially due to its durability in relation to other models we tested.
+Due to its durability in relation to other models tested, the Vibe gets our top recommendation in this metric.
 The Cordura mesh stood up against punctures from rocks and sticks, and the thick rubber rand for the toe bumper allowed us to kick and stumble over obstacles without fear of injury or ripping.
-After exposure to extreme environments, it showed only minor fraying on the mesh.
-It had sound stiching between the mesh, nylon, and tacky glue to hold the rubber rand secure.
+It showed only minor fraying on the mesh after exposure to extreme environments and had sound stitching between the mesh, nylon, and tacky glue to hold the rubber rand secure.

-The Sea to Summit Ultra Flex is the most sensitive of the shoes we tested.
+The most sensitive shoes we tested were the Sea to Summit Ultra Flex.
 The neoprene sock-fit of the booties allowed them to curve around logs and rocks with ease.
 We deftly navigated a rocky walk to the kayaking play wave.
-Anything longer than that 100-yard approach would have caused pain and irritation, however.
-The Astral Loyak scored high for sensitivity as well, with a thin its midsole just 7mm thick.
-They were flexible enough to bend around obstacles, with bit more protection than the Ultra Flex.
+However, anything longer than that 100-yard approach would have caused pain and irritation.
+The Astral Loyak scored high for sensitivity as well, with a thin midsole just 7mm thick.
+They were flexible enough to bend around obstacles, with a bit more protection than the Ultra Flex.
 They're a classic low-profile kayaking shoe: sensitive enough to navigate shorelines and put-ins, but too sensitive to wear for long scouts, and not protective enough for canyons.

-We found the NRS Vibe or Chaco Torrent Pro the top choices for activities where you're likely to be walking as much as floating.
+For activities where you're likely to be walking as much as floating, we found the NRS Vibe or Chaco Torrent Pro our top choices.
 The Vibes have an EVA Foam midsole, adding much more cushion than shoes like the Loyak.
 The Torrent Pros balanced sensitivity and comfort the best.
-The Chaco Luvseat EVR provides comfort and the rubber rand protection without sacrificing significant sensitivity.
+The Chaco Luvseat EVR provides comfort and rubber rand protection without sacrificing significant sensitivity.

 On the water, your kicks can either enhance or detract from your experience.
-We tested six of the best models in the market, evaluating them on criteria that most river rats find most important.
+We tested some of the best models on the market, evaluating them on criteria that most river rats find most important.
 We hope our in-depth independent analysis will help you buy the best shoe for your watery pursuits.
-Happy paddles!
+Happy paddles.

 — Monica Nigon